jchapuis/akka-persistent-entity/README.md

 }
 ```
 #### TypedRideEntityRepository
-Implementation of this trait for `Ride` is where instantiation of `RidePersistentEntity` happens, and gives us our functional repository!
+Implementation of this trait for `Ride` is where instantiation of `RidePersistentEntity` happens.
+Implementation of repository methods is simply about sending the relevant command:

 ```scala
 class TypedActorRideRepository()(